Kitura/Swift-JWT/README.md

 `Supported` is an enum with the following cases: unsupported, supportedWithKey (RSA falls into this category), and supportedWithSecret (HMAC, which is currently unsupported).

+### The modeling of JSON Web Tokens

+The JWT class models JSON Web Tokens by using a pair of structs, `Header` for the JSON Web Token header and `Claims` for the JSON Web Token claims.

+#### Header API

+The Header struct contains the various fields of the JSON Web Token header.
+These fields can be accessed and modified using the subscript operator.
+The subscript is of the type `HeaderKeys`.

+#### Claims API

+The Claims struct contains the various fields of the JSON Web Token claims.
+These fields can be accessed and modified using the subscript operator.
+The subscript can be of the type `ClaimKeys` for the standard claims and can be of the type `String` for any non-standard claims.

 ### Sign a JWT